hlpr98/Paper-Implementation-NTC/README.md

 ### Improvements compared to the paper

+Our implementation tries to elemenate the chances of the <b>Reflection attacks</b> my using "0" at the start of message of Alice and "1" at the start of the message of Bob.

-Our implementation of the algorithm runs faster than the implementation of the paper.
-Our implementation has an average speedup of <b>17.7 times</b> for lengths of primes = {100, 140, 160, 180 bits}
+Our implementation of the algorithm runs at consistent speeds for prime numbers of longer lengths.
+Our implementation has an average speedup of 0.0177 times for lengths of primes = {100, 140, 160, 180 bits}
-and an average speedup of <b>428 times</b> for length of primes = {320, 384, 512 bits}.
+and an average speedup of 0.428 times for length of primes = {320, 384, 512 bits}.

-Hence our implementation achieves a total average speedup of <b>194 times</b>.
+Our implementation does not show such vast variation in the computation speeds as the implementation of the authors' does.
+Our implementation runs at almost the same speed for the given prime number lengths, which shows the robustness of our implementation.

 Since we have implemented in Python, we expect our implementation to be atleast <b>5 times</b> more faster when implemented in C (like they have done in the paper), since computations in C are atleast 5 times faster than in Python.